alykoshin/micromongo/README.md

 Currently only `find()` and `findOne()` are supported.
 Not supported array elements, geolocation queries etc; for more info see compatibility matrix below.

+Tests contains more then 80 test cases based on module's logic and examples from mongodb docs.

+# Example

 ```
 var mm = require('../');